sarah4coulson/1-music-spot/README.md

 Once deployed, the application appears as the image attached below on a traditional desktop.

 <img
-src = "./assets/images/music-spot.png"
+src = "./assets/images/music-spot.PNG"
-alt = "A screenshot of the deployed website is shown" />
+alt = "A screenshot of the deployed website" />

 ## Resources